CMS-Enterprise/sbom-harbor/book/src/data-model/sboms.md

 ## SBOMs

 The `Sbom` entity records that an SBOM was ingested or generated for a `Package` that is being _directly monitored_.
 See the [`Packages`](./packages.md) documentation for a discussion.

 ![SBOMs](sboms.png)

 ### Data Dictionary

-- `Sbom` - An SBOM is a snapshot inventory of the components that make up a piece of software at a moment in time.
+- `Sbom` - An SBOM is a snapshot manifest of the components that make up a piece of software at a moment in time.
 - `Package` - An inventory item from an `Sbom`.
 Can be defined by standard identifiers like CPE or PURL.